stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 Now you remember the context of the _task_.
 It's making sense.
 But then you think, why were we having this _meeting_ in the first place?

-You see the source of the _meeting_, is a _strategic action_ to "**_reduce supply chain costs by 25% by Dec 2021_**".
-That's making even more sense now!
-When you click on that you see all of the collaboration taking place on that _strategic action_.
+You see the source of the _meeting_ is a _strategic action_ to "**_reduce supply chain costs by 25% by Dec 2021_**".
+It's making more sense now!
+You can see all of the collaboration taking place on that _strategic action_.

 Now you're curious!
-What's behind the _strategic action?_  One click and your at the _strategic objective_ to "**_improve gross profit through product and supply chain innovation_**".
+What's behind the _strategic action?_  One click and your at the _strategic objective_ above that _strategic action_ to "**_improve gross profit through product and supply chain innovation_**".

+### a consistent user experience

+The beautiful thing about #stratapp, is that the user experience is consistent as you move across those four objects mentioned above: task -> meeting -> strategic action -> strategic  objective.
+The same applies to the other rich functionality inside #stratapp: KPIs/ORKs; ideas; challenges; risks and project workboards.

+A consistent user experience means minimal to no end user training.
+Learn as you go and rollout the app in phases.
+Yes, that's right, you can turn the app on/off for different users and teams based on the org design.

 ## a truly connected workspace